nim-lang/Nim/doc/destructors.md

 should not raise exceptions.
 For backwards compatibility the compiler produces a warning for a `=destroy` that does raise.

+A `=destroy` can explicitly list the exceptions it can raise, if any, but this of little utility as a raising destructor is implementation defined behavior.
+Later versions of the language specification might cover this case precisely.

 `=sink` hook
 ------------